blissd/cv/README.md

 Designed and developed pipelines with Kafka, Kakfa Streams, and Apache Spark, to implement data science algorithms to deliver customer-facing products derived from Hive thermostat data.
 Algorithms were packaged as Docker images and deployed with Helm charts to a Kubernetes cluster running in AWS.
 Processes at a rate of __100,000+__ messages per second.

-Worked with data scientists to deliver a Kafka Streams application to analyse thermostat state, detect when a customer’s heating fails, and notify the customer of that failure.
+Worked with data scientists to deliver a Kafka Streams application to analyse thermostat state, detect when a customer's heating fails, and notify the customer of that failure.
 A batch-based Python prototype algorithm was delivered by data scientists, but was unsuitable for real-time failure detection, so I redesigned the algorithm to work as a __real-time Kafka Streams__ application.

 Designed and developed a data pipeline to feed smart meter readings into algorithms to deliver energy usage insights to British Gas customers.
 Applied a __random forest__, from the Weka machine learning library, to classify customer energy usage.